wibus-wee/PhotosProcessor/README.md

 ## Motivation

 I have been using many different tools to compress photos for a long time, but I found that it is not very convenient to use.
-Moreover, these functions are scattered in different software.
+These functions are scattered in different software.
 I need to open multiple software to modify them to complete my work.
 So I decided to develop a software that integrates these functions.

+Moreover, I saw [_a_wing on X](https://twitter.com/_a_wing/status/1700586549065155043) sharing his image compression workflow, which inspired me to want to package it into a tool.
+After completing this function, I found that I could add more interesting functions, so PhotoProcesser gradually became more functional.

 ## Roadmap